jjomarron/Overall/Cluster Analysis.md

 # Cluster Analysis

 This page is sharing a homework assignment I completed in my Master's program where I conducted a cluster analysis to discern logical groups in Big Data.
-I really enjoyed learning about the different clustering methods and plan on utilizing this in my future data analysis.
-By splitting Big Data into smaller datasets, I can draw more tangible conclusions instead of getting lost in all the noise.
+I really enjoyed learning about the different clustering methods and plan on utilizing this in my future data analysis to help better extract meaningful conclusions from large datasets.

 ## Overview